-- know and use the correct names for sexual body parts (see http://tiny.cc/CallBodyPartsWhatTheyAre for information) - understand the difference between public and private, eg public park, school, shops; private toilet, personal information, our bodies - understand that their whole body is private (including sexual body parts and the mouth) and no one has the right to touch them without their consent - know the difference between safe and unsafe touching, eg safe if two friends agree to hold hands or hug; unsafe - touching sexual body parts unless receiving medical treatment by a trusted adult, doctor or nurse - understand what consent means, looks like, sounds like, and strategies for giving and not giving consent. - know how to recognise abuse (physical, emotional, sexual, neglect, domestic and family violence), eg being hurt, seeing others being abused, being touched inappropriately, no food or clean clothes, family members hurting each other - know the difference between safe and unsafe secrets, eg safe surprise birthday present; unsafe sexual touching, being threatened with punishment.
-If unsure, talk to a trusted adult - understand how to use the internet safely and respectfully (under supervision) and what material is appropriate or inappropriate - understand situations when taking and sharing photographs or digital images is inappropriate, eg the person has asked them to keep it a secret, they are asked to take their clothes off, the material is offensive.
+- know and use the correct names for sexual body parts (see http://tiny.cc/CallBodyPartsWhatTheyAre for information) - understand that their whole body is private (including sexual body parts and the mouth) and no one has the right to touch them without their permission - know the difference between safe and unsafe touching, eg safe if two friends agree to hold hands or hug; unsafe touching sexual body parts unless receiving medical treatment by a trusted adult, doctor or nurse - understand that some touch may be uncomfortable but necessary, eg when going to the doctor or dentist - understand the meaning of consent and practise saying 'No' and 'Stop it' if they feel unsafe or are being touched in a way that makes them feel uncomfortable - know how to recognise abuse (physical, emotional, sexual, neglect), eg being hurt, seeing others being abused, being touched inappropriately, no food or clean clothes - understand who they can seek help from in the community if lost or unsafe, eg police officer, shopkeeper, bus driver - know how to use the internet safely and respectfully (under supervision) - know the difference between safe and unsafe secrets, tricks and threats, eg safe surprise birthday present; unsafe sexual touching, being threatened with punishment or tricked with gifts.
+If unsure, talk to a trusted adult.